Existence of unimodular triangulations - positive results: Dilations and the KMW Theorem

 \begin{proof} The canonical triangulations agree on common faces of simplices of $c\T$ since they only depend on the ordering of the vertices in those faces.
 Therefore, this procedure indeed gives a lattice triangulation $\T'$ of $cP$.
 Since the canonical triangulation preserves volumes, it preserves unimodularity.
 We will show that regularity and flagness are also preserved.

 For regularity we use the idea of regular refinements~\cite[Lemma 2.3.16]{deLoeraRambauSantos}.
-If $\T_0$ is a regular subdivision, given by the weight vector $\vomega_0$, of a point configuration $\configuration$ and each cell of $\T_0$ is refined using a common weight vector $\vomega \in \R^\configuration$, then the refinements of all cells agree on their intersections.
-This means we get a subdivision of $\configuration$.
+Assume that $\T_0$ is a regular subdivision of a point configuration $\configuration$, given by a weight vector $\vomega_0$.
+If each cell of $\T_0$ is refined using a common weight vector $\vomega \in \R^\configuration$, then the refinements of all cells agree on their intersections, so that we get a subdivision of $\configuration$.
 Moreover, this subdivision is regular, and could have been obtained directly using the weight vector $\vomega_0 + \epsilon \vomega$, for a sufficiently small $\epsilon>0$.